-Common types of MTP devices include Blackberry, iPhone and various types of Android smart phone.
+This allows the administrator to set a policy in Device Control to govern their required access.
+Common types of MTP devices include Blackberry, iPhone and various types of Android smartphone.
 PTP is commonly used on digital cameras.

-'Media Devices (10.3.2 and above)' will be shown as a new device Type in your Device Control policy Configuration tab.
+Media Devices will be shown as a new device type in the Device Control policy Configuration tab.

 Since there is no physical connection to the computer, device control cannot control the transfer of data from devices connecting over WiFi.
 Sophos Client Firewall can be configured to block such transfers.

-In order to provide complete coverage on all platforms some additional devices may be unexpectedly blocked.
-This occurs when the device connected to the computer presents itself as an 'Imaging device', this device type is used by some popular smart phones (e.g. Apple iPhone).
-You use the 'Add exemption' button in your Device Control policy to allow these devices to operate fully.
+In order to provide complete coverage on all platforms, some additional devices may be unexpectedly blocked.
+This occurs when the device connected to the computer presents itself as an imaging device.
+This device type is used by some popular smartphones.
+Use the Add exemption button in the corresponding Device Control policy to allow these devices to operate fully.

-Note: We do not maintain a list of devices that are still able to charge when the status is set to Blocked in Device Control.
+Note: We do not maintain a list of devices that are still able to charge when the status is set to Blocked in the Device Control.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
-If you need technical support please post a question to our community.
-Alternatively for licensed products open a support ticket.
+For technical support post a question to the community.
+Or click here for new feature/product improvements.
+Alternatively for paid/licensed products open a support ticket.